Stop It Before It Starts: Simple Tips to Prevent Shoulder Pain

 If You Have an Office Job…

-- Adjust the height of your desk and chair to ensure your elbows are bent at a 90-degree angle.
+- Adjust your desk and chair so elbows rest at a 90-degree angle.

-- Adjust your monitor so the top is at or slightly below eye level.
+- Position your monitor so the top is at or just below eye level.

 If You Have a Manual Job…